wp-cli/handbook/commands/menu/item/add-term.md

 # wp menu item add-term

-Add a taxonomy term as a menu item.
+Adds a taxonomy term as a menu item.

 ### OPTIONS